kg-construct/rml-cc/README.md

 - Run `node publish.js` to get the `index.html` + archived version in the [`docs`](docs) folder

 URL https://w3id.org/rml/cc/spec must redirect to the `/spec/docs`(docs) folder.

+## License

+RML-CC (c) by W3C Community Group on Knowledge Graph Construction

+RML-CC is licensed under a
+Creative Commons Attribution-ShareAlike 4.0 International License.

+You should have received a copy of the license along with this work.
+If not, see <http://creativecommons.org/licenses/by-sa/4.0/>.